fjtrujy/ps2_drivers/README.md

 ```

 ### CONCLUSION
-I have tried to follow the KISS concept meanwhile I was implementing this library
+I tried to follow the KISS concept while implementing this library

 ## THANKS